 5) In his final season, 1988, Sutton made fifteen starts before a back injury sidelined him at the end of June.
 He didn't pitch again for six weeks and started only one more game before being released by the Dodgers on August 10, ending his major league career.

-None of this analysis diminishes Sutton’s accomplishment, as missing only a mere handful of starts until the very end of a pitching career spanning 23 seasons is a truly remarkable feat.
-But as is often the case, the use of an absolute is inaccurate — the durable Sutton did fail to answer the call on at least a few occasions.
+None of this analysis diminishes Sutton's accomplishment, as missing only a mere handful of starts until the very end of a pitching career spanning 23 seasons is a truly remarkable feat.
+But as is often the case, the use of an absolute is inaccurate: it's not true that the durable Don Sutton "never missed a start", as he did fail to answer the call on at least a few occasions.